winstoncheong/academic-webpage/recit/2022spring/index.md

     * $a=20,\ b=5,\ \widehat{C} = 5^\circ$
 * [Recit 13](./recit13-notes.pdf) (April 19, 2022) We covered material on Hw9: Area of triangle giving side/angle info, problems involving sum/difference formulas for sine/cosine/tangent.
 * [Recit 14](./recit14-notes.pdf) (April 26, 2022) We covered material on Hw10: Problems involving double-angle, half-angle, product-to-sum, and sum-to-product formulas.
+* [Recit 15](./recit15-notes.pdf) (May 3, 2022) We covered material on Hw11: Converting representations of complex numbers, using De Moivre's formula for powers and roots of complex numbers, finding all roots (real and complex) of a polynomial.

 ## Videos